tytydraco/yessleep/out/Does_anyone_here_know_a_connection_between_demonology_and_a_painting_called_My_Last_Red_Cradle.md

 It took every bit of willpower I had, but I pulled myself away from my father.
 Slowly, I lifted my teeth from his neck and took a few steps back.

 For the first time, I refused to give in to impulse.
-Nothing, not even pain, would control me.
+Nothing, not even the gut wrenching pain, would control me.

 Dad slumped to the kitchen floor, letting his head rest awkwardly against the oven.
 He was silent for a moment, then his voice exploded with laughter.
 Between bouts of cackling, I heard him say,

 *“What an absolute waste!
 Ms. Dupuis is going to be so angry.”*

 As his laughing continued, strained and maniacal, blood started flowing down from the corners of his eyes.
 It wasn’t like crying; the stream was too quick.
 Unnaturally forceful, too.
 Pressurized to the point where it made an audible hissing sound as it poured from his tear ducts.
-As more and more blood poured out, the whites of his eyes became pitch black, and skin seemed to liquify like candlewax.
+As more and more blood poured out, the whites of his eyes became pitch black, and his skin seemed to liquify like candlewax.

 When the blood hit the floor, it didn’t just form a puddle, either.
 Instead, the liquid kept its rapid pace and started moving towards me, chasing closely behind my footfalls as I sprinted out the door.

 Stepping into the car, I watched a horde of crimson streaks spill over the door frame, and I heard Dad screaming something in a language I didn't recognize.

 The same few nonsense words, deep and guttural, over and over and over again.

 \------

 I’m holed up in a motel on the edge of town as I type this, trying to put it all together.
 My boyfriend is on his way over, and I'm not sure he'll believe me when I tell him what happened.

 I don’t think that man was my real father.

 Dupuis may be my mother, though.
 As much as I want it not to be true, it feels right.

 I’m trying not to give in to the pain.
+My skull is absolutely pounding, though.
+That said, I've noticed something new about the pain as well.

-My head is throbbing.
-It’s almost like a compass, too.
-When I turn it, the pain doesn’t stay in the same place.
-It moves the exact *opposite* way, making sure it’s always pointed in the same direction, no matter how I turn my head.
+It’s almost become like a compass.

+When I turn my head, the pain doesn’t stay in the same place.
+Instead, it moves the exact *opposite* way, making sure it’s always pointed in the same direction, regardless of how my head is positioned.
 Some infernal weathervane buried deep within my psyche.

 My impulse is to follow the pain wherever it leads me.

 As much as I don’t want to give in, I feel my resistance wavering, worn down by years of searing torment.